-I am good at looking after my chain and sprockets.
-I always try to keep the chain tensioned adequately, and I regularly clean and apply lubricant, sometimes overly keen.
-Currently, I am using the Tru-Tension BananaSplit chain lube.
+I would say I’m good at looking after my chain and sprockets.
+I always try to keep the chain tensioned adequately, and I regularly clean and apply lube, sometimes overly keen leaving excess fling everywhere.
+Currently, I am using Tru-Tension BananaSplit chain lube so here are my thoughts.

 For the record I am running Genuine Suzuki Sprockets, with a DID X-Ring chain.
 I usually clean and lube the chain whenever I wash the bike, if not every other week.
 Occasionally longer in which case, I’ll moisten up the chain with fresh lubricant.

 BananaSplit comes in the form of dry chain lube or wax, in an aerosol can.
 I have been using the lube as opposed to the wax.
-I prefer a wet lube as I ride in all weather conditions, and wet provides more resistance to being washed off in the rain.
+I prefer a wet lube as I ride in all weather conditions, and wet provides more resistance to being washed off in the rain than it’s dry counterpart.

 One thing that always pains me is dirty wheels.
-Some chain lubes and other chain oiling techniques can still be tricky to apply and can be quite messy.
-It’s easy to apply excess lube and it makes a real mess.
+Some chain lubes and other chain oiling techniques can be tricky to apply and quite messy.
+It’s easy to apply excess lube which makes a real mess after getting flung off.
 The amount of times I have seen splatter EVERYWHERE from inaccurate spraying is worrying.
+Note to self, apply less.

 The narrow spray atomizer on the can prevent oversprays which keeps things neat and tidy, and it also allows the can be used upside down, which helps to make sure all angles are covered.

-Scented like banana, it does fill the garage with a nice aroma, which is a welcome change from the petrol and coffee which is the norm.
+Scented like banana, it does fill the garage with a nice aroma, which is a welcome change from petrol and coffee which is the norm.

 Over the past few weeks, the weather has been very grim, lots of rain and cold temperatures and to add insult to injury the roads have been salted a lot.

 Price is £9.99 for a 500Ml Aerosol can.
 Tru-Tension BananaSplit can also be bought with cleaning brushes on the Tru-Tension website.